XiaoouPan/adaHuber/README.md

 ## Description

-This package implements the Huber mean estimator, adaptive Huber regression and l1-regularized Huber regression (Huber-Lasso) estimators efficiently.
+This package implements the Huber mean estimator, Huber covariance matrix estimation, adaptive Huber regression and l1-regularized Huber regression (Huber-Lasso) estimators efficiently.
 For all these methods, the robustification parameter tau is calibrated by a tuning-free principle.

 Specifically, for Huber regression, assume the observed data vectors (Y, X) follow a linear model Y = beta_0 + X * beta + epsilon, where Y is an n-dimensional response vector, X is an n by d design matrix, and epsilon is an n-vector of noise variables whose distributions can be asymmetric and/or heavy-tailed.
 The package computes the standard Huber's M-estimator when d < n and the Huber-Lasso estimator when d > n.
 The vector of coefficients beta and the intercept term beta_0 are estimated successively via a two-step procedure.
 See the reference paper Wang et al. (2018) for more details of the two-step tuning-free framework.